-- 1. Morgan SL and Winship C (2014).
+- 1. Ding P (2024).
+A First Course in Causal Inference.
+CRC press. - 2.
+Morgan SL and Winship C (2014).
 Counterfactuals and Causal Inference: Methods and Principles for Social Research.
-Cambridge. - 2.
+Cambridge. - 3.
 VanderWeele T (2015).
 Explanation in Causal Inference: Methods for Mediation and Interaction.
 Oxford.